Manny Phesto

-Manuel Levins Holden (born September 22, 1989) better known by his stage name Manny Phesto, is an Underground hip hop musician based in Minneapolis, Minnesota.
-Manny is also an entrepreneur and business owner in the cannabis and CBD space.
-Pitchfork Media listed his music amongst their "Best MN Hip-Hop Releases".
-City Pages named his debut album Southside Looking In one of "The Best Minnesota Rap Albums of 2014".
-89.3FM The Current awarded it their "Album of the Year" title XXL magazine also recently jokingly credited him with "getting Action Bronson and Ghostface to agree on one thing." after their recent altercations.
-The Mexican magazine Me Hace Ruido named him one of their "Artists to Follow".
+Manuel Levins Holden (born September 22, 1989), better known by his stage name Manny Phesto, is an underground hip hop musician, entrepreneur, and community advocate based in Minneapolis, Minnesota.
+His music has been recognized by Pitchfork Media, City Pages, and National Public Radio's The Current, which named his debut album Southside Looking In one of its Albums of the Year.
+In addition to his music career, he co-developed the cannabis brand Coughee with rapper Devin the Dude and co-founded the footwear company Scenic Society.

 Career

 In 2010, Manny Phesto and a few friends began performing locally at demonstrations, benefit concerts, and small shows at parties and venues such as Acadia Café, and The Madusa.

 2011 saw Manny curating his own events at local Italian restaurant Italiani's and playing other hip hop shows around town.

 In September 2012, Manny Phesto co-founded and curated a day long hip hop festival in the Cedar Riverside neighborhood of Minneapolis at which he released his Social Capital EP collaboration with Julian Fairbanks.
 The festival, Hip Hop Harambee ran two consecutive years 2012, 2013 and featured local and national recording artists, dancers, visual artists, producers, and DJs including: Big K.R.I.T., Talib Kweli, Devin The Dude, Shabazz Palaces, Gritty Committee (Greg Grease & Freez), Mike the Martyr, Axel Foley, Metasota, DJ Frank Castle and others.

 April 2014 Manny released his Mike the Martyr produced Southside Looking In project online, followed by a release party in June.

 In May 2015 Manny Phesto was featured on the bill of the 8th annual Soundset Music Festival which was named the "Best Hip Hop Festival Around" by MTV".

 Manny was featured on Sway Calloway's Sway in the Morning show on Eminem's Shade 45 channel aired on Sirius XM.